 Mrs. Williams strives to develop, maintain and support a strong board of directors; serving as ex-officio of each committee, seeking and building board involvement with strategic direction for ongoing local operations.
 She deepens and refines all aspects of communications, marketing, web presence and media opportunities, while using The Foundation’s presence to garner new opportunities.
 It’s important for Mrs. Williams to develop and establish long lasting relationships with other cancer research and cancer-related organizations with regard to Sarcoma Cancers.
 One of her strengths is demonstrated through her strong written and verbal communication skills she exhibits with passion, integrity and a mission-driven attitude.

-Mrs. Williams has worked with a number of impressive entities: LifeGift Organ Donation Center (Administrative Support Manager), Collaborative for Children, Good Hope Missionary Baptist Church, a 140 year old Landmark Church, as Director of Administration; St. Luke’s Lakeside Hospital and M. D. Anderson Cancer Center.
+Mrs. Williams has worked with a number of impressive entities: LifeGift Organ Donation Center (Administrative Support Manager), Collaborative for Children, Good Hope Missionary Baptist Church, a 140 year old Landmark Church (Director of Administration); St. Luke’s Lakeside Hospital and M. D. Anderson Cancer Center.
 She holds an Associate of Arts degree from Houston Community College and a Bachelor of Arts degree in Business Administration specializing in Communication Management (Cum Laude) from Jones International University.
-She has also earned her Masters in Business Administration with an emphasis in Business Management from Texas Woman’s University and is currently pursuing her Doctorate of Business Administration with an emphasis in Non-profit Leadership & Management at Liberty University.
-She shares her life with her husband of 21 years and their 4-year old son.
+She has also earned her Masters in Business Administration with an emphasis in Business Management from Texas Woman’s University and is currently pursuing her Doctorate of Business Administration at Trident International University.
+She shares her life with her husband of 22 years and their 5-year old son.